 You must meet the entry requirement for the double degree independent of the portfolio, therefore portfolios are not considered for double degree entry.
 We encourage double degree applicants to list a stand-alone Art & Design program as one of their preferences, the portfolio will be considered for the stand-alone preference only.

 Using the ATAR as a single selection criterion has not always provided an opportunity for applicants to demonstrate their aptitude for creative study.
 Portfolios will complement your academic achievement and provide an opportunity for you to provide additional material that demonstrates your ability in appropriate creative disciplines.

-UNSW Art & Design is looking for demonstrable potential as an artist, designer or theorist, with a commitment to succeed in creative studies.
+UNSW School of Art & Design is looking for demonstrable potential as an artist, designer or theorist, with a commitment to succeed in creative studies.

 To demonstrate this, the portfolio will need to include: